 Fudge is best enjoyed at room temperature though.
 That gives you the best flavor and creamiest texture, so allow it to sit out for a little bit and then dig in.

-This is just the tip of the recipe iceberg, feel free to type orange in the search bar at the top of the page to find more.
+This is just the tip of the recipe iceberg, check out my other orange recipes for more inspiration.
 What are your favorite ways to enjoy oranges?

 Chocolate Orange Fudge